Klosimierz/Node_dockerize/readme.md

 Defaults are 1 for page and 10 for size.
 Size determines amount of records on a page, page determines which page will be pulled.

 Sample request: https://localhost/swapi/planets/?page=1&size=20
+Sample request for a specific resource: https://localhost/swapi/planets/1

 WORDPAIRS

 This route will return an array of pairs of unique words from all film openings with number of their occurences in text.
-It requires passing a JSOJN object containing a valid name and password.
+It requires passing a JSON object containing a valid name and password.
 Route takes no query parameters

 Example:
 {